 Monday, 26 November 2018

-Having failed to attract clients during the regular dining hours, Mme.
+Miss Harmonie will be categorized into predator as she bulldozes her way.
+She applied the similar attitude with her own chef and the good one quitted.
+She was not attracting clients fast enough during the regular dining hours that Mme.
 Harmonie opted to extend it to midnight.
 For this she should have applied for a Service Continu license that allows long hours.
 It would cost her money and never the one to play by book, Mme.
 Harmonie avoided the problem by announcing the new late opening hours on the social media site only.
 Decent restaurants would be upfront about it on their menu on their windows, but not Mme.
 Harmonie.
-She did not bother to inform Mr. Pride, her landlords that she would be extending her business hours illegally either.
-Mme.
-Harmonie knew that I still suffered from their illegal large noisy kitchen appliances not permitted to the small size eatery kitchen, but she would still refuse to insulate her kitchen.
-I may have moved out of my old apartment, but my new apartment was not that far away from the restaurant from Hell.
-However, I did not complain to the authority.